fib-app

 }

-The code is divided into three parts.
-The first three digits 403 indicate the error type, 05 indicate the data table number, and 01 indicate the detailed error code.
+The code code is divided into three parts.
+The first three digits 403 represent the error type, 05 represents the data sheet number, and 01 represents the detailed error code.

-For a GET request, the object data is usually returned.
+For GET requests, object data is usually returned.
 Depending on the address of the GET request, an object or an array may be returned. for example:

 1